devian5/WMO-Back/README.md

 ## START PROJECT

-    To start the project you have to have docker installed, then you just have to start the server with the following docker command `docker-compose up --build`.
+- To start the project you have to docker installed, then you just have to start the server with the following docker command `docker-compose up --build`.

 ## STOP PROJECT

-    Stop the project and delete it with the file `./stopRemove`.
+- Stop the project and delete it with the file `./stopRemove`.